From 1 December 2016, we have two joint executive directors, each working on a part-time basis: Tony Briffa and Morgan Carpenter.

 Morgan Carpenter – Co-Executive Director

 Morgan Carpenter was elected to the role of president in 2013 and joined Tony Briffa as co-chair from November 2015.
 A founding director of OII Australia, Morgan was diagnosed late, followed by multiple so-called “normalising” surgeries.
 Morgan wrote our submissions to Senate inquiries on anti-discrimination legislation, and involuntary or coerced sterilisation, and also participated in hearings on those inquiries.
-A social policy and bodily diversity consultant, Morgan participated in the first intersex expert meeting, organised by the UN, is an advisor to the first Intersex Human Rights Fund, managed by Astraea Lesbian Foundation for Justice, a founder of the independent Intersex Day project and a consultant to Global Action for Trans Equality.
-Morgan speaks nationally and internationally, and has been widely published.
-Morgan is currently completing a part time Master of Bioethics program at the University of Sydney Medical School.
+Morgan participated in the first intersex expert meeting, organised by the UN.
+He was an expert and drafting committee member for a supplement to the Yogyakarta Principles in 2017.
+He is an advisor to the first Intersex Human Rights Fund, managed by Astraea Lesbian Foundation for Justice, a founder of the independent Intersex Day project and a consultant to Global Action for Trans Equality.
+Morgan has recently completed a Master of Bioethics program at the University of Sydney and is a member of the Australasian Association of Bioethics and Health Law.